munnik/gosk/README.md

 GOSK is a set of micro services that collect, map, store, transport and publish data available on a ship.
 GOSK publishes data in the [SignalK Open Marine Data Standard](https://signalk.org/).
 All data is stored in both a raw format (before any mapping is done) and in a mapped format.

 #### 1.1.1.
-Collectors
+Connectors

-The only role of a collector is to collect raw data from the sensors on board.
-Collectors are made for specific protocols, e.g. a collector for NMEA0183 over UDP knows how to listen for data and a collector for Modbus over TCP knows how to pull data.
-Collectors have their individual configuration.
-Multiple collectors for the same protocol/transport can coexist in a system, e.g. 2 Canbus collectors for a port side and starboard engine.
+The only role of a connector is to collect raw data from the sensors on board.
+Connectors are made for specific protocols, e.g. a connector for NMEA0183 over UDP knows how to listen for data and a connector for Modbus over TCP knows how to pull data.
+Connectors have their individual configuration.
+Multiple connectors for the same protocol/transport can coexist in a system, e.g. 2 Canbus connectors for a port side and starboard engine.

 #### 1.1.2.
 Raw store